matloff/fastStat/README.md

 &mu;(t) = E(Y | X = t)

-which, as noted, in the case of dichotomous y becomes
+which, as noted, in the case of dichotomous Y becomes

 &mu;(t) = P(y = 1 | X = t)